 We connect children to the food they eat and include them in the planning and preparation of meals.
 We have a ritual of cutting and sharing fruit as part of our at our noontime meal.

 We prepare and serve all our snacks and meals on site using minimally processed and packaged foods.
 We buy in bulk when we can.
 We food shop locally and buy organic.

 When children clean up, they scrape their wasted food into a compost bowl.
 All the children eat family style, where we share food around the table, wait our turn, help younger children take their serving, and become aware when the last bit of a dish is served.
 Our meals nourish our bodies and our spirits through the conviviality of sharing a meal together.

-When we share a snack or a meal at Portland Montessori Collaborative, it’s like fine dining – the children use cutlery, glass and porcelain dishes which are both satisfying to use, conveys a sense of respect for the children, and provides clear and accurate feedback about the limits of their use.
+When we share a snack or a meal at Portland Montessori Collaborative the children use cutlery, glass and porcelain dishes which are both satisfying to use, convey a sense of respect for the children, and provides clear and accurate feedback about the limits of their use.
 Our food curriculum lays a foundation for lifelong health by providing a strong foundation for healthy food habits.